zcourts/higgs/README.md

 Together with __Netty__ forms a pure JVM (NIO based) high performance, message oriented networking library.
 The project was started to remove the need I had for ZeroMQ (too many issues with native dependency in jzmq)

-It has since grown to be more robust that originally intended.
+It has since grown to be more robust than originally intended.

 # Supported protocols